5 Benefits Of Buying A Used Car

-- Depreciation.
 The moment you drive a car off the lot it has lost at least a thousand dollars.
+Even if you try and sell it the day after you bought it, you will surely lose a few thousand dollars.
 The first couple of years a car will lose many more thousands of dollars.
-Yes, the car will continue to drop in price throughout the years, but never as much as the first couple of years.
+Yes, the car will continue to drop in price throughout the years, but never as much as the first 2 years.
 Therefore, buy a car that is at least 2 years old to soften the blow.

-- Fees.
 Fees on new cars are much greater than fees on used cars.
 Buying a car at the dealer means you’ll be paying for fees like dealer preparation and advertising fees.
 There are also countless useless yet expensive add-ons the dealer will want to charge you for on a new car, like rust proofing.
+Buy from a regular person and you’ll have no hassles and no fees.

-- Condition.
 Nowadays, cars are built to last.
 The thinking behind buying a new car instead of a used car is because new cars last longer.
 But a used car can last you well over 100,000 miles.
 So if you buy a different car every 10 years, a well maintained used car can last you 10 years, just as a new one would.
+People like to switch cars anyway, so keep buying used ones and switch more often.